whughes3/Will-Hughes-Respository/README.md

 - Step 4: Print Results:  For the final step, I printed the results for the diameter, circumference, surface_area, and volume values by using four System.out.println statements.

 Results:
 - The code ran successfully due to my code having no bugs.
-The program sucessfully calculated the diameter, circumference, surface area, and volume of a sphere.
+The program successfully calculated the diameter, circumference, surface area, and volume of a sphere.

 Conclusions:
 - I learned how to do basic programming foundations on my own in a new coding language.
 Previously, I have learned how to do similar projects in python and c++; however, I can now do the same in a new language which will only improve my coding skills.
 These skills helped me complete harder projects in java using new coding concepts in java, such as StringBuilder and toString.